 Help keep body balance between acidity and alkalinity (aloe vera is alkaline).

 Improves hair growth.

 I probably forgot a few things in the list above, but you get the point.
-Aloe vera is an amazing medical plant that has been used for thousands of years.
+Aloe Vera is an amazing medicinal plant that has been used for thousands of years.
 And fortunately, it’s very easy to grow.
 I keep my aloe vera in a pot so I can bring it inside to protect it from the cold but also so I can take it with me if we move.
 I’m not going anywhere without it!